Offsides are one of the most basic rules of just about any sport, including hockey, but what is it exactly?

 The last type of offsides is offsides deflection.
 Offsides deflections are whenever the defending team attempts to clear the puck, but it hits an official that was located in the neutral zone before going back into the defensive zone.
 This can be considered offsides.

 If the puck is deflected off a defending player, offsides are not called.
 The attacking team can continue trying to play the puck.
-Since offsides deflections can only be called if the puck is deflected off an official, this call is pretty rare.
+This call is pretty rare since offsides deflections can only be called if the puck is deflected off an official.

 OUR LATEST VIDEOS